Fiat-Abarth 750: Abarth 210 A Spyder

 Abarth's first model based on the Fiat 600 was the 210 A Spyder, which first appeared in late 1955 - soon after the introduction of the 600 itself.
 Using the standard 600's bottom plate and a modified engine, its sleek bodywork was by Boano.
 It has a low-cut windscreen, vestigial rear fins, and a single centre-mounted headlight.
 The 633 cc engine offers 32 CV while an enlarged 710 cc 39 CV option was also available.
 Both engines have a 9.5:1 compression ratio, dual exhausts, and reach their max power at 6900 rpm.
 Wheelbase is 195 in and dry weight 902 lb; top speed for the larger model was claimed to be 93 mph.

 Abarth 215 A Coupé & 216 A Spyder

 In 1956 Abarth presented twin concept models, based on the Fiat 600 chassis and its 747 cc engine.
 Both were designed by Franco Scaglione at Bertone.
-Abarth 215 A Coupé was a closed variant presented at the Geneva Motor Show and the following open-top spider had its first premiere in Turin.
-Both cars had large protruding tailfins and pop-up headlights.
+The Abarth 215 A Coupé was a closed variant presented at the Geneva Motor Show; the subsequent open-top spider had its first premiere in Turin.
+Both cars have large protruding tailfins and pop-up headlights.